tcpdump Commands

 Monitor Let's Encrypt ACME challenges

-Debug certbot or ACME client issues by capturing validation traffic.
+Debug certbot or ACME client issues by filtering for ACME-related URLs in HTTP traffic.

 Analyze connection timing issues

-Full timestamps help identify latency issues in TLS handshake or network delays.
+Full timestamps with numeric addresses help identify latency in the TCP handshake and TLS negotiation phases.

 See Also